-Russia has recorded 852 fatalities over the past 24 hours -- its highest daily coronavirus death toll since the start of the pandemic -- following a surge in infections linked to the Delta variant and a lackluster vaccination campaign.
+Russia has reported 857 new coronavirus-related deaths, a single-day record since the pandemic began, as the country continues to see a surge in infections linked to the Delta variant and a lackluster vaccination campaign.

-The new figure published on September 28 brings Russia's total deaths from COVID-19 to 205,531 -- the highest toll in Europe.
+The daily death toll, the second consecutive day a record was hit, brings Russia's total deaths from COVID-19 to more than 206,000 -- the highest total in Europe.

 Russia, the world's fifth worst-hit country with more than 7 million people infected, has seen cases spike since last month as vaccinations stall.